ibm-cloud-docs/openshift/openshift_cluster_update.md

 Before you begin, make sure that you have the [**Operator** or **Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/openshift?topic=openshift-users#platform).

-To update the Kubernetes master _major_ or _minor_ version:
+To update the {{site.data.keyword.openshiftshort}} master _major_ or _minor_ version:

-1. Review the [Kubernetes changes](/docs/containers?topic=containers-cs_versions) and make any updates marked _Update before master_.
+1. Review the [{{site.data.keyword.openshiftshort}} changes](/docs/openshift?topic=openshift-openshift_versions) and make any updates marked _Update before master_.
+2. Review any [Kubernetes helpful warnings](https://kubernetes.io/blog/2020/09/03/warnings/){: external}, such as deprecation notices.
-2. Check the add-ons and plug-ins that are installed in your cluster for any impact that might be caused by updating the cluster version.
+3. Check the add-ons and plug-ins that are installed in your cluster for any impact that might be caused by updating the cluster version.

     * **Checking add-ons**
       1. List the add-ons in the cluster.